reemashabibi/2022-GP1-06/README.md

 * JavaScript
 * CSS
 * jQuery
+* Dart
 * Firebase firestore 9
+* Cloud function
 * Firebase Authentication

 Developed using:
 * Visual Studio
+* Xcode
+* Android Studio

 ## Launching Instructions

+* Website

  1. If you do not have a localhost downloaded, then download one first.
+ 2. Internet connection.
+ 3. Install code.
+ 4. Run the code starting with index.html file.

+* Application

-3. Internet connection.
+ 1. Internet connection.
  2. Install code.
+ 3. Applicable virtual machine Or linked phone.
-3. Run the code starting with index.html file.
+ 4. Run the code starting with main.dart file.